medimarket.com logo

 Possible side effects

-Softlaser therapy is generally well tolerated, but the following can occur:
+Softlaser therapy is generally well tolerated, but the following may occur:

-• Temporary increase in pain after the first treatments (can indicate activation of healing processes)
+• Temporary increase in pain after the first treatments (may indicate activation of healing processes);

 If you experience persistent or unusual symptoms, stop treatment and consult your physician.